Tomato and chilli chutney, or hot tomato chutney, is a versatile condiment made using ripe tomatoes and spices and is suitable for long storage.

 Tips

-- I recommend preparing a couple of additional empty jars with lids in case they are needed.
+- Prepare a couple of additional empty jars with lids in case they are needed.
 The exact amount of chutney produced can vary depending on the size and type of tomatoes used, the amount of water they contain and the length of time it is cooked.

 - If you would prefer a milder chutney then reduce the number of chillis.
 Similarly, increase the number of chillis for a hotter and spicier version.